studiopress/atomic-blocks/README.md

 [Get the Atomic Blocks theme](https://atomicblocks.com/?utm_source=WP.org%20AB%20Theme%20Link&utm_campaign=wporg_ab_theme_link)

-**Do I need Gutenberg to use Atomic Blocks?**
+**Do I need the new block editor to use Atomic Blocks?**

-Yes, you will need to install the [Gutenberg plugin](https://wordpress.org/plugins/gutenberg/) to use Atomic Blocks.
-Eventually, Gutenberg (the block editor) will be merged into WordPress and you won't need the plugin.
+Yes, you will need to have WordPress 5.0 or later installed to take advantage of Atomic Blocks.

 ## Changelog